Matt1479/Angular-Udemy/readme.md

 <br>

-You can also output the current value of `allowNewServer` - a boolean:
+You can output the current value of `allowNewServer` - a boolean:

 ```html
 <p>{{ allowNewServer }}</p>